Effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift: proof of Proposition

 \section{proof of Proposition \ref{thm:S}}

 In this section we will give the proof of Proposition \ref{thm:S} following a strategy similar to that used in \cite[Proof of Proposition 3.2]{Tribe1995Large}.
+Notice that, in the special case when $\sigma = \sqrt{\tilde w}$, the solution $\tilde w$ to the SPDE \eqref{eq:W.1} can be considered as the density of a super-Brownian motion with space-time immigration $\mu$.
 Next lemma deals with properties of the solutions to the so-called log-Laplace equations which play very important role in studying properties of superprocesses (see e.g.~\cite{Iscoe1986AWeighted}).
-Its proof is standard and thus is moved to the Appendix. \begin{lemma} Let $\tilde T>0, \vartheta> 0$ and $\psi\in \cC_0^2(\mathbb R)$ be non-negative.
+In the general case when the noise coefficient $\sigma$ is comparable to $\sqrt{\tilde w}$, we can still use this log-Laplace equation to obtain properties of the random field $\tilde w$. \begin{lemma} Let $\tilde T>0, \vartheta> 0$ and $\psi\in \cC_0^2(\mathbb R)$ be non-negative.
 There exists a unique non-negative $\phi \in \cC_{\mathrm b}^{1,2}([0,\tilde T] \times \mathbb R)$ such that

 Furthermore, if $b\in \mathbb R$ and $\psi = 0$ on $(-\infty,b]$, then